-Prior to acceptance and institution of any method for data reporting, satisfactory initial DOC is required (see Section 1.6.2).

-Thereafter, ongoing DOC (Section 1.6.3), as per the quality control requirements in Section 1.7.3, is required.

-In cases where a laboratory analyzes samples using a method that has been in use by the laboratory for at least one year prior to applying for accreditation, and there have been no significant changes in instrument type, personnel or method, the ongoing DOC shall be acceptable as an initial DOC.
+- 1.6.1.1 An individual who performs any activity involved with preparation and/or analysis of samples must have constant, close supervision (as defined in the laboratory's training procedure) until a satisfactory initial DOC is completed (see Section 1.6.2). - 1.6.1.2 Thereafter, ongoing DOC (Section 1.6.3), as per the quality control requirements in Section 1.7.3, is required. - 1.6.1.3 In cases where an individual has prepared and/or analyzed samples using a method that has been in use by the laboratory for at least one year prior to applying for accreditation, and there have been no significant changes in instrument type or method, the ongoing DOC shall be acceptable as an initial DOC.
 The laboratory shall have records on file to demonstrate that an initial DOC is not required.